Analysis | Are we really going to reject democratic elections to soothe Trump’s ego?

 Others, though, figure they'll just let Trump work out his issues on his own time.
 Sen. Christopher A. Coons (D-Del.) told CNN on Tuesday morning that some Republican colleagues have quietly offered their congratulations to Biden, but that they can't yet do so publicly for unstated reasons.

-One senior official offered The Post’s reporters a quote which will likely come to define this period, one way or another.
+One senior official offered The Post’s reporters a quote that will probably come to define this period, one way or another.

 “What is the downside for humoring him for this little bit of time?
 No one seriously thinks the results will change,” the official said.
 “He went golfing this weekend.
 It’s not like he’s plotting how to prevent Joe Biden from taking power on Jan.
 20."